Dispute with the developer over defects in the premises

 Development defects of the premises are physical defects.
 The legislator in Art.
 5561 The Civil Code lists cases of physical defects that are covered by warranty.
 The right to warranty becomes effective when the subject of the contract:

-for example: the premises intended for living are equipped with leaky windows, due to which the temperature in the apartment is much lower than expected
+for example: the dwelling to be lived in has been fitted with leaky windows, due to which the temperature in the dwelling is significantly lower than expected

 • there are no properties of which the seller assured the buyer

-for example: the developer assured the buyer that the apartment would be soundproofed; the buyer was supposed to be able to tilt the window, but it could only be opened wide; the premises has a different view from the window than the one originally provided; different than the agreed degree of sunlight
+For example: the developer assured the buyer that the flat would be soundproofed with acoustic insulation; the buyer was supposed to be able to tilt the window, but it can only be opened ajar; the apartment has a different view from the window than originally provided; a different degree of sunlight than agreed

 • is not suitable for the purpose about which the buyer informed the seller when concluding the contract, and the seller did not raise any objections to its intended use